la2050/archive/_projects/2018/welcome-neighbor-making-la-the-most-welcoming-place-in-america.md

   - Adults getting sufficient social & emotional support
   - Participation in neighborhood councils
   - Rates of volunteerism
+category_other:
+  - LA is the best place to LEARN
+  - LA is the healthiest place to LIVE
 body_class: tangerine

 ---